Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Access to the stands of the Colosseum| ©Mathew Schwartz

-The visit to the Arena is part of the rest of the guided tour of the Colosseum: at Hellotickets, for example, there are guided tours that take you to the Arena and last between two and three hours in total.
-The duration also includes the walk through the Roman Forum and the Palatine Hill.
+The visit to the Arena and the subway is part of the rest of the guided tour of the Colosseum: on Hellotickets, for example, there are guided tours that take you to both locations and last three hours in total.
+The duration also includes the walk through the Roman Forum.
+There is also a guided tour mode that excludes the subway.

-Book your visit to the Colosseum with access to the arena
+Book your visit to the Colosseum with subway level

-What will I see on the guided tour that includes access to the Colosseum Arena?
+What will I see on the guided tour that includes access to the Colosseum Arena and the subway?

 Relive the legends with your guide| ©Ahmed Rasheed